Samsung's Galaxy S20 Ultra vs. the competition: The most megapixels

 With a screen size just shy of seven inches, it's hard not to just call the Galaxy S20 Ultra a full-fledged tablet.
 (We never really liked the word "phablet" around here.)
-Albeit a tablet with a quad rear camera setup containing a 108-megapixel telephoto shooter.
+Albeit a tablet with a quad rear camera setup containing a 108-megapixel wide-angle shooter.
 But a big screen and powerful camera aren't all the Ultra has to offer.
 We've got a rundown of the relevant specs below, especially as compared to some of the other big handsets vying for your attention this spring.
 Check back later this month for our full review.

 Samsung's Galaxy S20 Ultra vs. the competition: The most megapixels